Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 • Professional disclaimers

-Tools like Cloud CMA or RPR’s built-in presentation features can help you create visually appealing, client-ready reports.
-Many agents also find success with customizable templates available through professional design platforms.
+Tools like Cloud CMA or RPR’s built-in presentation features create visually appealing, client-ready reports.

-Modern real estate professionals have access to powerful tools that streamline the CMA process:
+Modern agents have access to powerful tools that streamline the CMA process:

 Realtors Property Resource (RPR): Free for NAR members, RPR offers detailed property data, the Realtor Valuation Model (RVM), and professional CMA templates.
 It’s your go-to resource for comprehensive market analysis.